-In the context of this guidance, it may not be appropriate to define heavy weather, since it would vary for different vessel types and be dependent upon factors such as particulars of a voyage, operational conditions, limitations of the vessel, trading area, season of the year.
-Therefore, what constitutes to be heavy weather would vary largely between a larger ocean going vessel and a smaller vessel operating only inland or within port limits.
-Nonetheless, operating procedures of a company would usually define various parameters regarding heavy weather for each vessel type operating in the fleet.
+In the context of this guidance, it may not be appropriate to define heavy weather, since it would vary for different vessel types and be dependent upon factors such as particulars of a voyage, operational conditions, limitations of the vessel, trading area and season of the year.
+Therefore, what constitutes heavy weather would vary largely between a larger ocean going vessel and a smaller vessel operating only inland or within port limits.
+Nonetheless, operating procedures of a company would usually define various parameters regarding heavy weather for vessels operating in the fleet.
 These procedures would also offer guidance towards forecasting, preparing for and encountering heavy weather.
 It must be ensured that all shipboard and shore personnel are familiar with such procedures to ensure full compliance with the same.

 We trust that Members will find this checklist useful in providing guidance to their personnel.
-The Club would like to emphasise that the checklist below is for guidance purposes only and to complement, not replace, any statutory / local requirements or Members' own due diligence and individual operating procedures be avoided).
+The Club would like to emphasise that the checklist below is for guidance purposes only and to complement, not replace, any statutory/local requirements or Members' own due diligence and individual operating procedures.

+► WEATHER MONITORING 1/2 Monitoring of weather (synopsis and prognosis) plays the most critical role in dealing with heavy weather conditions.
+Timely receipt and review of weather reports allow vessels to plan and in most cases, either avoid heavy weather conditions or at least, be suitably prepared (if area of heavy weather cannot be avoided).
 Check Remarks Confirmation that, as a minimum, all weather monitoring equipment, as required statutorily are available.
-Consider the possibility of installing additional weather monitoring equipment (such as weather facsimile).
+Consider the possibility of installing additional weather monitoring equipment (such as those required when subscribing to third party weather routing services or weather facsimile systems).
 All weather monitoring equipment is functional.
 Crew are familiar with the operation of the weather monitoring equipment.
 Clear instructions have been provided to the crew regarding monitoring of weather reports to get early warning of severe weather.
 Rolling 3-5 days weather forecast is obtained for immediate trading area including local passages.
 An extended period of rolling weather forecast is obtained for longer ocean passages.